Nisgrak/yt-livechat/README.md

 # YouTube LiveChat

-Event-based library for interact with any YouTube Live Chat.
+Event-based library to interact with any YouTube Live Chat.

 ## Installation